-Durham Law School is ranked as one of the top five in the UK, and is a wonderful place to undertake your postgraduate research.
-We currently have over 90 excellent research students - from around the UK, mainland Europe and all corners of the globe - carrying out work under the supervision of our academic staff, many of whom are global leaders in their field.
+Durham Law School is a global top 40 QS World Ranked department.
+We came third in the last Research Excellence Framework on grade point average topping Oxford and Cambridge.
+We are regularly in the top five in most league tables.
+We currently have over 60 excellent research students - from around the UK, mainland Europe and all corners of the globe - carrying out work under the supervision of our academic staff, many of whom are global leaders in their field.

 Expert Supervision from Global Leaders

 Our academics are amongst the most successful and highly regarded researchers in the UK.
 Many of our staff are global leaders in their field and regularly called on to advise national governments, comment on television, radio or print media and our scholarship is internationally highly regarded.

 Our academic staff receive on-going training in supervising research students ensuring our Law School is at the cutting edge delivering an excellent student experience.
 The quality of our doctoral student provision has been recognised through the award of a number of externally-funded studentships.